udaya2899/covid-india-api/README.md

 > REST API to track Coronavirus cases in India on state level

 > COVID 19 India States Data API
+## Announcement: covid-india-api is up and running again
 ![Issues](https://img.shields.io/github/issues/udaya2899/covid-india-api) ![Forks](https://img.shields.io/github/forks/udaya2899/covid-india-api) ![Stars](https://img.shields.io/github/stars/udaya2899/covid-india-api) ![License](https://img.shields.io/github/license/udaya2899/covid-india-api)

 Coronavirus is shaking the world :earth_africa:.
 At such crucial times, the purity of data is to be maintained.
 Govt. of India hasn't released an official API yet.
 This API scraps data from Official Website of [Ministry of Health and Family Welfare](https://mohfw.gov.in) :heavy_check_mark: and exposes them as a **REST API** at [https://covid-india-api.herokuapp.com/v1/api](https://covid-india-api.herokuapp.com/v1/api)